Bug #1699

 parm: allow_unsafe_assigned_interrupts:Enable device assignment on platforms without interrupt remapping support. (bool)

-Updated by Ohad Levy 11 months ago
+Updated by Ohad Levy almost 12 years ago

 does this mean we should default to force shutdown? offer two options etc?

-Updated by Ohad Levy 11 months ago
+Updated by Ohad Levy almost 12 years ago

 • Status changed from New to Feedback